Disploy/disploy/packages/disploy/README.md

 > **Note**: An "adapter" is a function that transforms requests from your server implementation of choice and creates a [`TRequest`](https://disploy.dev/docs/Documentation/disploy/interfaces/TRequest) that's fed into `App#router#entry` which returns a [`Promise<TResponse>`](https://disploy.dev/docs/Documentation/disploy/classes/TResponse) which your adapter should transform and return to Discord.

-Setting up the Disploy App
+Setting up the Disploy App:

 ```ts
 // Main Bot - lib/core/main.ts